JinXins/Awesome-Token-Merge-for-MLLMs/README.md

-# Awesome-Token-Merge-for-MLLMs
+# 💫 Awesome-Token-Merge-for-MLLMs

  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![GitHub stars](https://img.shields.io/github/stars/JinXins/Awesome-Token-Merge-for-MLLMs?color=green) ![GitHub forks](https://img.shields.io/github/forks/JinXins/Awesome-Token-Merge-for-MLLMs?color=yellow&label=Fork)

 Welcome to Awesome-Token-Merge-for-MLLMs.
+(If you know some related papers which don't conclute in this list, please tell me in **Issues**, Thk 🥰)
 If this repository has been helpful to you, please consider giving it a ⭐️ to show your support.
 Your support helps us reach more researchers and contributes to the growth of this resource.
 Thank you!

-## Introduction
+## 📜 Introduction

 **We summarize awesome token merge / reduce / resample methods in vision model for multi-modal large language models.**

 The list of awesome mixup augmentation methods is summarized in chronological order and is on updating.
 The main branch is modified according to [Awesome-Token-Compress](https://github.com/daixiangzi/Awesome-Token-Compress).

-## Related Papers
+## 📖 Related Papers

 * **Visual Instruction Tuning** <img alt="arXiv" src="https://img.shields.io/badge/arXiv-2304.08485-red?logo=arxiv" height="14" />
 *Haotian Liu, Chunyuan Li, Qingyang Wu, Yong Jae Lee*<br>